-- A. Apply knowledge of collaborating in a culturally responsive manner with parents/guardians, school personnel, and specialists to address students' instructional, emotional, behavioral, and social needs in a variety of situations (e.g., during meetings, when making content and instruction accessible and challenging). - B. Apply knowledge of supervising, collaborating with, and mentoring paraprofessionals to identify and define the responsibilities, skills, and professional development needed for their roles. - C. Apply knowledge of and best practices in consulting, co-planning, and co-teaching with campus staff and/or colleagues using collaborative strategies, supports, and implementation of Individualized Education Programs (IEPs). - D. Apply knowledge of coordinating effectively with administrators, school counselors, and related service providers to build students' schedules according to identified least restrictive environment (LRE) as stated in students' Individualized Education Programs (IEPs). - E. Demonstrate knowledge of implementing transition activities in students' Individualized Education Programs (IEPs) that include community resources and service providers. - F. Apply knowledge of best practices associated with various co-teaching strategies and models based on setting (e.g., inclusive, self-contained) and the individual needs of students (e.g., all support needs, high support needs) when delivering, adapting, and differentiating instruction to meet students' needs (e.g., instructional, emotional, behavioral, social). - G. Apply knowledge of effective collaboration with general education teachers to deliver, adapt, differentiate, and co-teach instruction to address students' instructional, emotional, behavioral, and social needs; and understand the reciprocal relationship with general education teachers for effective and inclusive practices. - H. Apply knowledge of collaborating and consulting with multidisciplinary teams to plan and implement instruction in accordance with students' Individualized Education Programs (IEPs). - I. Apply knowledge of selecting and utilizing resources to improve communication and collaboration with families and the community. - J. Demonstrate knowledge of coordinating with related service providers and community agencies to identify and access services, resources, and supports to meet the needs of students with exceptionalities.
+- A. Apply knowledge of collaborating in a culturally responsive manner with parents/guardians, school personnel, and specialists to address students' instructional, emotional, behavioral, and social needs in a variety of situations (e.g., during meetings, when making content and instruction accessible and challenging). - B. Apply knowledge of supervising, collaborating with, and mentoring paraprofessionals to identify and define the responsibilities, skills, and professional development needed for their roles. - C. Apply knowledge of and best practices in consulting, co-planning, and co-teaching with campus staff and/or colleagues using collaborative strategies, supports, and implementation of Individualized Education Programs (IEPs). - D. Apply knowledge of coordinating effectively with administrators, school counselors, and related service providers to build students' schedules according to identified least restrictive environment (LRE) as stated in students' Individualized Education Programs (IEPs). - E. Demonstrate knowledge of implementing transition activities in students' Individualized Education Programs (IEPs) that include community resources and service providers. - F. Apply knowledge of best practices associated with various co-teaching strategies and models based on setting (e.g., inclusive, self-contained) and the individual needs of students (e.g., all support needs, high support needs) when delivering, adapting, and differentiating, and/or developing specially designed instruction to meet students' needs (e.g., instructional, emotional, behavioral, social). - G. Apply knowledge of effective collaboration with general education teachers to deliver, adapt, differentiate, and co-teach, and develop specially designed instruction to address students' instructional, emotional, behavioral, and social needs; and understand the reciprocal relationship with general education teachers for effective and inclusive practices. - H. Apply knowledge of collaborating and consulting with multidisciplinary teams to plan and implement instruction (e.g., career and technical education, electives, extracurriculars, community resources) in accordance with students' Individualized Education Programs (IEPs). - I. Apply knowledge of selecting and utilizing resources to improve communication and collaboration with families and the community. - J. Demonstrate knowledge of coordinating with related service providers and community agencies to identify and access services, resources, and supports to meet the needs of students with exceptionalities who receive special education services.

-Competency 009 (Professional Learning and Responsibilities): Apply knowledge of the professional roles and responsibilities of the early childhood-grade 6 special education teacher.
+Competency 009 (Professional Learning and Responsibilities): Apply knowledge of the professional roles and responsibilities of the early childhood-grade 12 special education teacher.